Chung Khiaw Bank

 Chung Khiaw Bank Limited was a Singaporean bank that was established by millionaire Aw Boon Haw and later became a subsidiary of United Overseas Bank after takeovers in 1971–72.
 Part of the shares of Chung Khiaw Bank was injected to a listed company Haw Par Brothers International in 1969 and was acquired by a domestic competitor United Overseas Bank (UOB) in 1971, after the parent company was takeover by Slater Walker.
 Chung Khiaw Bank merged with UOB in 1999.

-The brand "Chung Khiaw Bank" was survived in nearby Malaysia as a subsidiary of UOB until 1997.
+The brand "Chung Khiaw Bank" survived in nearby Malaysia as a subsidiary of UOB until 1997.
 In 1997, UOB (Malaysia) merged with Chung Khiaw Bank (Malaysia).

 In 1971, Chung Khiaw Bank also have two branches in Hong Kong, which became the branches of UOB in 1999.

 History

 Chung Khiaw Bank was established as a family-held business on 59 Robinson Road, Singapore.
 The founding chairman of the bank was millionaire Aw Boon Haw, who famous for his "Star Newspapers", and "Tiger Balm"; after his death, Ko Teck Kin (高德根) and then Aw Cheng Chye, nephew of Aw Boon Haw and son of Aw Boon Par succeed the position.
 However, the founding managing director / president of the bank, was Lee Chee Shan (李志城), husband of Aw Cheng Hu, the daughter of Aw Boon Par.
 It was reported that Lee himself was a blood relatives of Aw Boon Haw and Boon Par, according to Lee granddaughter's autobiography (distant relatives) and a book by the Institute of Southeast Asian Studies (first cousin once removed).
 Lee still served for the bank after the death of Aw Boon Haw.

 In 1969, Aw Cheng Chye took most of the assets of family-held holding company Haw Par Brothers (Private) Limited public by the incorporation of Haw Par Brothers International and an initial public offering.
 The assets including equity stake of Chung Khiaw Bank.
 In June 1971, the listed company was takeover by Slater Walker.
 However, the 49.8% stake of Chung Khiaw Bank that was held by the listed company, was sold to domestic competitor United Overseas Bank (UOB) for S$22 million.
 Lee Chee Shan was retired from the position "lifetime president" in July 1971 with a retirement compensation of S$750,000.
 Before his retirement, his monthly salary was S$35,500.
 Lee Chee Shan was appointed as "lifetime president" from managing director circa 1 June 1971.